-The future service area is defined by the Coordinated Water System Plan area for the City of Spokane Water Department service area.
+The future service area is defined by and matches the Coordinated Water System Plan area for the City of Spokane Water Department service area.
+The City of Spokane worked with a Consultant to provide a third party water demand forecast for future demand and the report is attached as Exhibit 1.6.1.
 The future service area can be provided future service by existing water rights.
-The City of Spokane worked with a Consultant to provide a third party water demand forecast for future demand and the report is attached as